VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-4"></a> Example 4: Delete existing Container object

-> Action purpose is to search public keys by UDID values.
+> Action purpose is to delete existing Container object from the Private Key service.

 ```php
 <?php